phalpern/WG21-halpern/vector-execution-models.md

 one match a barrier encountered in one line to the "same barrier" encountered in another lane and what can be said about synchronization of code between occurrences of the barrier?
 Reasonably intuitive answers exist for these questions, but defining it precisely can be complex.
-See the appendix for some ways to tackle this problem.
 It is interesting to note that CUDA does not allow barriers to be executed in the presence of control divergence; if any lane (thread) executes a barrier, then all of the others must execute that barrier or else deadlock results.